gekkota-os/SDK/API/rs232/qlite-protocol/README.md

     </body>
     </html>

-Definition at line 58 of file nsISystemAdapterSerial.idl

-The Documentation for this struct was generated from the following file:

--   nsISystemAdapterSerial.idl

 Member Data Documentation
 -------------------------

 ### readonly attribute unsigned long nsISystemAdapterSerial::capabilities

+Capabilities flags.
 Can be an union of the different flags

-Definition at line 71 of file nsISystemAdapterSerial.idl

-The Documentation for this struct was generated from the following file:

--   nsISystemAdapterSerial.idl

 ### attribute boolean nsISystemAdapterSerial::recieveIsBlocking

+Tell if reception of characters on the serial port is in blocking mode or not.
 When the reading is in blocking mode, nsIInputStream::read do return only if the number of characters to read is reached (attribute recieveIsThreshold) or if the limit of time is exceeded.
 Otherwise it does immediatly return.

-Definition at line 203 of file nsISystemAdapterSerial.idl

-The Documentation for this struct was generated from the following file:

--   nsISystemAdapterSerial.idl

 ### attribute long nsISystemAdapterSerial::recieveThreshold

-Definition at line 206 of file nsISystemAdapterSerial.idl

-The Documentation for this struct was generated from the following file:

--   nsISystemAdapterSerial.idl
+When the reading is in blocking mode (attribute recieveIsBlocking), this attribute provide the minimal amount of characters to read before returning.

 ### attribute long nsISystemAdapterSerial::recieveTimeout

+If the reading is in blocking mode (attribute recieveIsBlocking), this attribute defines the limit value of waiting time (in milliseconds) before the reading returns.
 The default value is zero which matchs to infinite waiting.

-Definition at line 210 of file nsISystemAdapterSerial.idl

-The Documentation for this struct was generated from the following file:

--   nsISystemAdapterSerial.idl
+### readonly attribute nsIInputStream nsISystemAdapterSerial::inputStream

+Object for read the characters received by the serial port

 void nsISystemAdapterSerial::setConfig (in unsigned long aDirection, in unsigned long aBaudrate, in unsigned long aCharSize, in unsigned long aParity, in unsigned long aNbStopBits, in unsigned long aFlowControl)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Set configuration of serial port.
 This method must be called before open method.

 <table>
 <caption>Parameters</caption>